Glossary of Statistical Terms

 The property that an estimator θ^n\hat\theta_n converges in probability to the true parameter θ\theta as nn \to \infty, written θ^npθ\hat\theta_n \xrightarrow{p} \theta.

 Consistency is a basic requirement for estimators: it guarantees that estimates approach the true value as data accumulate.
 Consistency alone says nothing about estimation precision at finite sample sizes.
-The OLS estimator is consistent under plim(Xε/n)=0\operatorname{plim}(X'\varepsilon/n) = 0 (plim\operatorname{plim} denotes the probability limit).
+The OLS estimator is consistent when plim(Xε/n)=0\operatorname{plim}(X'\varepsilon/n) = 0 (plim\operatorname{plim} denotes the probability limit) and the probability limit Q=plim(XX/n)Q = \operatorname{plim}(X'X/n) is nonsingular.
 Homoscedasticity and uncorrelated errors (required by Gauss-Markov) are not needed for consistency (OLS Fundamentals).

 Convergence in distribution